IfyAngelo/Multi_AI-Agent_App/README.md

 ## Project Overview

-This project is a **FastAPI** application designed to interact with AI agents to perform tasks such as:
+This project is a **Multi AI-Agentic** application designed to interact with AI agents to perform tasks such as:
 - **Summarizing Medical Text**
 - **Writing and Refining Research Articles**
 - **Sanitizing Medical Data by Removing Protected Health Information (PHI)**